uniqueSimon/FactorySpawner/README.md

 - Add conveyor lifts (Have to find out how to spawn them properly)
 - Improve preview hologram
 - Support decimal values, e. g.
 3.5 means 4 machines with the last one running on 50%

+## Known issues
+- The schematic can be unlocked before splitter and merger.
+In that case those are not added to the cost calculation.
+I should add that dependency.
+- You can spawn machines that have not yet been unlocked, like manufacturers.

 ## Feedback on Discord